sozialhelden/accessibility-cloud/docs/json-api.md

 ### Pagination

 API result sets are paginated.
 On one page, maximally 1000 results are returned.
 To get a specific result page, use the `skip` parameter with the number of results you want to skip, and the `limit` parameter to set the maximal number of results you want the server to return.
+Note that currently, each request creates a DB query in the backend.

 ### Filtering returned fields